5. Matching/evaluating new jobs

 - Arrangements should be in place to ensure that there are channels for dialogue to allow panel findings and rationales to be interrogated, understood and differences reconciled.

-- Consistency checking is carried out within the organisation and where possible not by a third party.
+- Consistency checking should be carried out within the organisation, not by a third party.

 - The organisation needs to give some thought to how requests for review will be managed.